baltimoreheritage/places/gomprecht-benesch-building.md

 One source, _[The Jews of Baltimore](https://archive.org/details/jewsofbaltimoreh00blum)_ by Isidor Blum (1910), stated the Gomprecht and Benesch Building was built the same year that Benesch joined the company.
 The city directories seem to support this, listing the store as 316-318 North Eutaw before 1900 and 316-320 after 1900, suggesting expansion to an existing building on the lot.
 The facade's close resemblance to the Bernheimer Brothers Annex on West Fayette Street suggests a common architect and about 1907 as the construction date.

+Later known as the Maran Building, the property was [listed at auction in 2010](http://www.ajbillig.com/past-auctions/type/commercial-industrial/Downtown-Market-Center--312-and-320-N-Eutaw-Stre-2010-11-04) along with the adjoining C&P Telephone Building.

 ## Building Description

+_A.J.
+Billing & Co. published [floor plans for 312-322 N. Eutaw Street]({{ absolute_url }}/places/assets/pdf/eutaw320_322_floorplans.pdf) in advance of the November 2010._

 The building has six stories, a flat sloping roof, and an elaborate columned facade.
 The first story storefront is altered.
 Between polished granite piers, a slightly projecting window wall extends across the front.
 The entrance has been shifted to the north elevation, formerly a party wall but now partially exposed by the setback of the modern adjoining building.
 The original transom is recessed behind an awning framework.
 Above the transom is a sign panel bearing the name of the current occupant Maran Printing Services, and the street number.
 Flanking the sign panel on each pier is a lion head above a rectangular medallion.